The Bad, The Dad, and The Ugly

 • girding your loins

 • Ran to his son.
 For him to do that, he had to first gird up his loins (see illustration at right).
-In the robe-base culture of that day, a family patriarch exposing his legs in that manner was completely demeaning; only slaves and other menial workers walked around bare-legged.
+In the robe-base culture of that day, a family patriarch exposing his legs in that manner was completely demeaning; only slaves, soldiers, and menial workers walked around bare-legged.
 But his incredible joy at the return of his son far outweighed his temporary humiliation.

 • Was filled with compassion, rather than self-righteousness, condemnation, and/or disgust.
 There was no well-deserved butt-chewing delivered to The Bad for his inexcusably disrespectful behavior.